14 MIG Welding Advice : Home 15

 E-mail.

 Ed.
 I am a welding engineer working in the UK.
-I recently discovered your excellent website and process control training resources.
-I just wanted to drop you a line to express my thanks for the excellent information.
+I recently discovered your excellent web site and process control training resources.
+I just wanted to drop you a line to express my thanks for the excellent information

 Yours Sincerely.
 Richard Powell.